dbeley/ypc/README.md

 This python utility allows the conversion of spotify/deezer/text albums/playlists to youtube urls and/or audio/video files.

-It supports spotify and deezer playlist and album urls, as well as a list of terms to search (see below for some examples).
+It supports spotify and deezer urls (album and playlist), as well as a list of terms to search (see below for some examples).

-It also supports files containing several spotify or deezer playlist urls or terms to search (one by line).
-Unfortunately, the mix of several types is not supported at this moment (spotify and deezer playlists urls in the same file for example).
+It also supports files containing several of the compatible search terms (one by line).
+Unfortunately, the mix of several types is not supported at this moment (spotify and deezer urls in the same file for example).

-If you want to extract spotify playlists, you need to set up a valid config.ini file with your spotify api client id and secret (go to [developer.spotify.com/dashboard/login](https://developer.spotify.com/dashboard/login) to create your own spotify application) and place it in the ~/.config/ypc/ directory (see the config_sample.ini file as an example).
+If you want to extract spotify albums/playlists, you need to set up a valid config.ini file with your spotify api client id and secret (go to [developer.spotify.com/dashboard/login](https://developer.spotify.com/dashboard/login) to create your own spotify application) and place it in the ~/.config/ypc/ directory (see the config_sample.ini file as an example).

 ## Requirements